tharuntejad/-Integer-Id-generation-at-scale-using-Kubernetes/readme.md

 - **Never exceed 1024 replicas** because Snowflake uses 10 bits for worker IDs (0–1023).
 - We use a **StatefulSet**—not a **Deployment**—because **StatefulSets** guarantee stable, ordinal pod names (e.g., `pod-0`, `pod-1`).
 These **ordinal numbers** act as each pod’s **unique worker ID** in the Snowflake algorithm, ensuring no ID collisions across pods.
 - During the course of this project we will be using a **k3s** cluster for local testing, as it provides a lightweight Kubernetes environment to easily set up and validate the entire configuration.
 ## Prerequisites
 Before using this project, it's recommended to have knowledge of:
 - **Docker**: Understanding containerization.
 - **Kubernetes (k3s)**: For deployment and scaling.
 - **Twitter Snowflake Algorithm**: How unique IDs are generated.
 ## Project Structure
+Below is the structure of the project, along with a description of what each file and folder represents.
 ```txt
 ./
 ├── id-generator/     # id service implemented in python/fastapi